queue-miscreant/neovimpv/README.md

 decides whether or not to call `:MpvOpen` or report an error.
 Can be used in visual mode to open a playlist.

+The special key specified by `g:mpv_playlist_key` will NOT be sent to mpv, and instead sets the current playlist item to the one on the line of the cursor.

 Giving a count beforehand will be acknowledged, with the key repeatedly sent to mpv that number of times.

 ### `<Plug>(mpv_youtube_prompt)`